-2016

-Annual Water

-Quality Report
+2018 Annual Water Quality Report

-In 2016, the Water Plant treated just over one billion gallons of water, with an average daily flow of 2.943 million gallons per day (mgd).
-This was a 4% increase from 2015.
-Our peak daily flow was 4.26 mgd which was slightly higher than 2015's high of 4.23 mgd.
+In 2018, the Water Plant treated just over one billion gallons of water, with an average daily flow of 2.94 million gallons per day (mgd).
+This was an almost identical amount as in 2017.
+Our peak daily flow was 4.55 mgd which was slightly higher than in 2017.
 The distribution system delivers the treated water to City of Defiance customers and the surrounding area through more than 111 miles of waterlines.
 Defiance also supplies water to Christi Meadows, Brunersburg, and Ayersville.
 Customers in these satellite systems should receive a report similar to this from their system managers.

-Monitoring & Reporting Violations & Enforcement Actions
+Violations & Enforcement Actions